ArneCL/BlogPosts/android-navigationview.md

 If you enable to `checkable` attribute on your menu items, they stay highlighted after pressed, which is very nice in a drawer layout, obviously.

+The menu items can also have an `app:actionLayout` attribute, and a layout will be placed on the hard right of the menu.
+Useful for unread counts and so on and so forth.

 To do something when the navigation view's menu items are pressed, a normal listener is used.
 In our case we'll close our navigation drawer.

     mNavigationView = (NavigationView) findViewById(R.id.naviationview);